dibanezbal/waterplant-landing/README.md

 Comments on the ino file are in Spanish.

+The package.json contains the dependencies so we need to run npm install: Serialport and Socket.io.

+You will need to change the SerialPort according to the one of your Arduino.

 This project is a custom version of combining this other projects:

 - Communicating Between an Arduino and a Node.js Server > https://github.com/codeadamca/arduino-to-nodejs